Stress is the most underestimated and misunderstood component of learning.

 Being overwhelmed, but also underchallenged, leads to negative stress.

-The flow channel increases over time as we grow and our skill level increases.
+The flow channel rises over time as we grow and our skill level increases.

-As our skill level grows, we need to prepare ourselves to take on greater challenges.
-We have mastered the activity and the level of challenge is no longer stimulating enough to keep us interested, engaged and “in the flow”.
+As our skill level grows, we must prepare ourselves to take on greater challenges.
+We have mastered the activity and the challenge level is no longer stimulating enough to keep us interested, engaged and "in the flow".

-In order to stay in the flow, the level of difficulty should be increased in line with our growing ability.
+To stay in the flow, the difficulty level should be increased according to our growing ability.

-“You can do better,” says the coach after training, always keeping in mind that the player remains in his flow channel: not overchallenged, but NEVER underchallenged, outside of necessary rest phases.
+"You can do better", says the coach after training, always keeping in mind that the player stays in their flow channel: not being overchallenged, but NEVER underchallenged, outside of necessary rest periods.

-This can be achieved by trying to broaden responsibilities, taking on new assignments or tasks, or striving for a higher level of competence in practicing a particular skill.
+This can be achieved by trying to expand responsibilities, taking on new assignments or tasks, or striving for a higher level of competence in practicing a particular skill.

 Growth requires stress, but with moderation